educorvi/bootstrap_vue_components/src/components/Accordion/README.md

 Renders an accordion:
 ![Screenshot](../../img/accordion.png)

+## Usage

+Import the needed script as written in the main README.
+After that you can use `<vue-accordion ... />` in your code.

 ## Options

 The contents of the accordion can be set by passing a JSON string that describes the contents in the `data` attribute.